Simply Natural Nessa

 Equipment:

-4. Place the water bottle on top of this to keep the oil warm against the skin, and stimulate lymph and liver function.
+2. Prepare the hot water bottle and place it on top of the fabric to keep the oil warm against the skin, and stimulate lymph and liver function.
+Leave the hot water bottle in place over the pack for 45-60 minutes.

 DIY castor oil pack recipe